xeago/gradblog/graduation/performance-plan.md

     HOW:    Backtracking the designs made and the decisions within them later on in the internship.

 [17][PI17]
-    MUST:   Graduating is the last step before beeing active i
+    MUST:   Graduating is the last step before being active i

 [18][PI18]
     MUST:   Information sources are mandatory to